 They're defunding the police.

-And at the same time, they're the very same people that don't want you to have second amendment rights either.
+And at the same time, they're the very same people that don't want you to have Second Amendment rights either.

-They suppress First Amendment speech, religious freedoms.
+You know, Bezo Bozo, Beto Bozo O'Rourke, for example, they suppress First Amendment speech, religious freedoms.

-You know, now we have Democrats openly supporting infanticide.
+Now we have Democrats openly supporting infanticide.

-Well, we'll let the baby be born, and then we'll make it comfortable, then we'll let the mother decide.
+Well, we'll let the baby be born and then we'll make it comfortable.

 That's a right of every American.

-I mean, you just go through it.
+I mean, just go through it.

 It is the single most insane agenda you've ever heard of.